hampuslundblad/react-beginner-tutorial/tutorial.md

 This file is called a markdown file, basically a glorified text file.
 If you open it "raw" it will look like any other text file, however if you use VS Code you can press Ctrl + Shift + P and search markdown: open preview and press enter, it should open the markdown file in a new window where it looks prettier :)

+If you get stuck or need some reminders, check out the [Cheat sheet](#cheat-sheet) section.

 # 1. Getting started

 Start by creating a new Vite project.
 To do this, run `npm create vite@latest`.
 When prompted to choose a project name, type "." (a dot) and select "Ignore files and continue."
 Then choose `React` and `Typescript + SWC`.
 Follow the instructions provided.